-Displaying items by tag: Johnson Controls Inc
+Displaying items tagged: Johnson Controls Inc

 CASCADE TOWNSHIP — Automotive supplier Yanfeng US Automotive Interior Systems has entered into an agreement to sell the company’s Grand Rapids-area operations to a new automotive-focused private equity firm, MiBiz has learned.